Conference : Day 2 – Industry Day

 Industry initiatives & Natural Stone Awards project profiles

-Taking place in the stunning South Gallery rooms overlooking the Royal Victoria Dock at ExCeL, London, the Industry Day is been organised in conjunction with Stone Federation Great Britain.
+The 2017 Industry day took place in the South Gallery rooms above the Natural Stone Show and was organised in conjunction with Stone Federation Great Britain.

-Day 2 of the conference will explore the practical and aesthetic considerations when choosing stone.
-Architects and the stone providers themselves will then put this into context by profiling a range of award-winning natural stone projects.
+Day 2 of the conference explored the practical and aesthetic considerations when choosing stone.
+Architects and the stone providers themselves put this into context by profiling a range of award-winning natural stone projects.

-The latest industry initiatives being championed by the Stone Federation will also be covered.
-These include The Ethical Stone Register, guidance for the use of natural stone in swimming pools and Health & Safety in stone working.
+The latest industry initiatives being championed by the Stone Federation were also covered.
+These included The Ethical Stone Register, guidance for the use of natural stone in swimming pools and Health & Safety in stone working.

 11:00 - 11:30